BayanGroup/nutch-custom-search/README.md

 #### Documents

-A document represents one type of resource that you want to extract its content in a particular way.
+Each document can define three regex patterns as its matching criteria:
+* url: specifies with what urls this document can be matched.
+* contentType: specifies the content types of resources that this document can be matched to.
+* ip: specifies the ip address of serving host of resource that must be matched.
+These three criteria are ANDed together to determine whether the resource is matched or not.

 Each document can specify one engine for parsing its content.
-Currently there are three engines avaialbe:
+Currently there are three engines available:
 * css: parses the content using Jsoup library and is able to answer css selectors expressions
-* xpath: uses the standard JAXP infrastrucutre and is able to answer xpath expressions
+* xpath: uses the standard JAXP infrastructure and is able to answer xpath expressions
 * txt: suitable for line oriented processing of text files.

-Each document may specifiy an outlinks section that tells extractor how outlinks should be extracted from the current content.
+Each document may specify an outlinks section that tells extractor how outlinks should be extracted from the current content.
 Here are two samples:

 ```xml
 <document url=".">